CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 !!!warning "Oracle Immutability"
     The oracle contracts are fully immutable.
-Once deployed, it can not change any parameters, stop the price or change the information source to calculate the prices.
-All relevant data for the oracle to function is passed into the `__init__` function when deploying the contract.
+Once deployed, they cannot change any parameters, stop the price updates, or alter the information source used to calculate the prices.
+All relevant data required for the oracle to function is passed into the `__init__` function during the deployment of the contract.

     ???quote "`__init__`"